Understanding Latent Timescales in Neural Ordinary Differential Equation Models for Advection-Dominated Dynamical Systems: Introduction

 \begin{itemize}

-\item Using eigenvalue analysis to quantify the fastest and slowest time-scales in the latent space. \item Evaluate the effects of training methodologies, network architecture hyperparameters, and training trajectory length ($n_t$) on accuracy and time-scale reduction in the latent space, highlighting that $n_t$ is a critical controlling parameter to determine the extent of time-scale reduction in the latent space. \item Extend the proposed framework to a challenging and highly advection-dominated test case, specifically 1D detonation wave propagation (considering stiff chemical kinetics), to validate and affirm the observed trends. \end{itemize}
+\item Using eigenvalue analysis to quantify the fastest and slowest time-scales in the latent space. \item Evaluate the effects of training methodologies, network architecture hyperparameters, and training trajectory length ($n_t$) on accuracy and time-scale reduction in the latent space, highlighting that $n_t$ is a critical controlling parameter to determine the extent of time-scale reduction in the latent space. \item Extend the proposed framework to a challenging and highly advection-dominated test case, specifically 1D detonation wave propagation (considering stiff chemical kinetics), {and to a real-world 2D atmospheric dataset}, to validate and affirm the observed trends. \end{itemize}

+{ It is emphasized that while the approach of combining autoencoders for spatial compression with neural ODEs for learning latent dynamics has been previously explored, this work leverages the general autoencoder-based neural ODE strategy to facilitate a latent time-scale analysis through utilization of dynamical system Jacobians.
+Specifically, we investigate how the autoencoder architecture, latent space dimensionality, and, most critically, the training trajectory length ($n_t$)--parameters often selected heuristically--impact the accuracy and computational speedups achievable in the latent space.
+Through three distinct test cases, it is demonstrated how $n_t$ has a notable influence on the smoothness of latent space trajectories, enabling the use of larger time-steps in the latent space.}

 This remainder of the paper is organized as follows.
 Section~\ref{Sec: Methodology} provides a description of the general autoencoder+neural ODE framework applied to a surrogate modeling task, including a distinction between different training methodologies and the proposed framework for time-scale analysis.
 The application of this framework to the Kuramoto-Sivashinsky (KS) equations is demonstrated in Section~\ref{Sec: KSE-eq}, with an analysis of the effect of network hyperparameters presented in Section~\ref{Sec: Effect of hyperparams}.
 Section~\ref{Sec: 1D Detonations} showcases the application of the framework to a highly advection-dominated test case of 1D detonation wave propgation.